internetarchive/dweb-archivecontroller/API.md

         otherwise an array of all matches
 ```
 Typical usage ... `formats("format", this.metadata.format, {first:true}.downloadable`

-##### gatewayServer(server=undefined)

-Return a string suitable for prepending to root relative URLs choosing between normal, Dweb, and dweb-mirror scenarios

-Note copy of this in dweb-archivecontroller/Util.js and ia-components/util.js

 ##### enforceStringOrArray(meta, rules)
 Apply a set of rules (see item_rules.js) to metadata.